-Players may be added to or demoted from the 25-man roster at any time, with a limit of five player movements per season.
+Players may be added to or demoted from the 26-man roster at any time, with a limit of five player movements per season.

 Amendment C: Future Considerations

-No trades with “future considerations” (except for draft choices) are allowed unless all players involved have been mutually agreed upon at the time of the trade.
-Trades involving unclear compensation, draft stipulations, or unnamed players to be determined later, will be voided.
+No trades with “future considerations” (except for draft choices) are allowed.
+Trades involving unclear compensation, draft or performance-based stipulations, or players to be exchanged later will be voided.

 Amendment D: Restrictions on Trading of Draft Choices